BD8NCF/How-to-implement-UWB-precise-location-system-with-TDOA-technology/en-howto-implement-tdoa-uwb-rtls-1.md

 Here, the time between DW1000 waking up and launching is a bit long, which is waiting for DW1000 to enter a stable working state.
 It should be possible to shorten this wait and save some power.

-It is also worth mentioning that because the industrial card is very thin, in order to save space, the DWM1000 is welded from the back.
+It is also worth mentioning that because the name-card style tag is very thin, in order to save space, the DWM1000 is welded from the back.
 If you solder from the front, the PCBA should be higher.
 ![image](/howto-Implement-tdoa-uwb-rtls-1/tag-pcba-2.png)<br>
 ![image](/howto-Implement-tdoa-uwb-rtls-1/tag-pcba-3.png)<br>
 ![image](/howto-Implement-tdoa-uwb-rtls-1/tag-pcba-4.png)<br>